Site Visit - Tue, Oct. 21

 • Kedge Construction Co., Ltd.: A temporary site office built for reuse, designed for quick assembly and disassembly through modular construction, preventing post-project waste.

-• Taipei 101 (TBC): An international green building icon.
+• Taipei 101 : An international green building icon.
 It houses the world’s first commercial furniture rental space in collaboration with IKEA and uses a cutting-edge waste collection system capable of efficiently processing garbage from over 80 floors.

 • Far Eastern BEONE Circular Hub: Once a spa and fitness center, the space is transformed into a sustainability-driven venue by repurposing old renovation materials and integrating circular construction principles.